elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Added the blackbox installation in the wc cluster based on ADR to monitor the uptime of internal services as well in wc .
 - Added option to enable index per namespace feature in fluentd and elasticsearch
 - Added optional off-site backup replication between two providers or regions using rclone sync
+- Added option to enable thanos as a metric storage solution

 ### Removed